 What Happens on these Seminars in Brazil?

 Once a year Dr. Bragdon and her Brazilian associates facilitate small groups of international healthcare professionals to learn about the paradigm of care offered in Spiritist Hospitals and Community Centers.
-They have a positive track record for success that dates back to the late 1800s.
+These Centers have a positive track record for effective spiritual healing that dates back to the late 1800s.
 The groups meet and speak with leaders in Spiritism who are MDs and PhDs, all conventionally trained and licensed.
 This includes the President of a Spiritist Psychiatric Hospital, a psychiatrist.
-We explore the theory of Spiritist interventions that have proven so effective.
+We explore the theory of Spiritist interventions.
 We watch and personally experience the practices of Spiritist Community Centers and Spiritist Psychiatric Hospitals in Brazil.
-These practices include particular forms of energy work, medical intuition, and a kind of exorcism, aka spirit release, called “disobsession” which can dissolve patterns of negative thinking (obsession) in the patient.
+We learn how to do the energy healing.

 This amazing integrative wellness paradigm that Spiritists have developed in Brazil attends to body, mind and spirit (with the belief in reincarnation and karma).
 You find what you would hope to find: wholesome food, physical education, art therapy, group therapy, individual counseling, etc. AND, you observe up close (and experience if you wish) how they also integrate Spiritist Treatments into their program.
 The hospitals and centers have outstanding outcomes–better than what we have in the USA and Europe.

 These Spiritist centers have many healers and mediums who work harmoniously together in small groups to facilitate healing.

 Participants also have fun!
 Including time to relax, eat great food, and explore Brazil by going to an eco-center with a pristine forest and super clean river for swimming.
 Conversations around the table are stimulating and the visits we make to the Spiritist Hospitals and Community Centers, meeting and learning from Brazilian psychiatrists and mediums is very exciting.
 International networking with health providers with similar interests has been fruitful for everyone!